-Are you having trouble with constipation in pregnancy?
+Are you having trouble with constipation during pregnancy?
+Yep, I hear ya!

-You’re not alone.
-Around half of pregnant women experience the bunged up feeling at some point.
+And you’re not alone.
+Around half of pregnant women experience this bunged up feeling at some point.

-Constipation makes you feel uncomfortable and downright miserable.
-The good news is that a few simple changes can help give you some relief.
+This constipation is making you feel uncomfortable and miserable, right?
+Well, the good news is that a few simple changes can help give you some relief.

 Pin for Later